 Conclusion: sure enough, it’s worth trying to do the math in the grocery store.

 The math, in case you need the steps (most people do…):

 - Look on the back, find the EPA-per-pill number.
 If they don’t provide one, move on.
 If they do, look at the top of the label: “serving size” is often more than one pill.
 If so, divide all the numbers they show by the serving size.
 For example, if serving size is two pills, divide all the numbers shown by two.

-- How many pills will it take to reach 1,000 mg of EPA? divide 1,000 by the amount of EPA per pill (watch out for the serving size trick here).
-That’s how many pills it’s gonna take per day: between 2 and 7 pills.
+- How many pills will it take to reach 760 mg to 1,000 mg of EPA? divide 760 by the amount of EPA per pill (watch out for the “serving size” trick here).
+Round up: that’s how many pills it’s gonna take per day.
 The more concentrated versions are more expensive.
-If you can actually price these “per milligram of EPA” while you’re standing there, you’re amazing.
+If you can actually price these per milligram of EPA while you’re standing there, you’re amazing.
 But you’re not done.